KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/README.md

 * Conversion of the best-performing model to TFlite for deployment in an ARM Cortex M7 microcontroller.

-Below is the Python visualization of the collected data on a single person's Physical activities:
+Below is the Python visualization of the combined collected data on a single person's Physical activities:

 ![visual-Image](https://github.com/KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/blob/main/Visualized%20collected%20Physical%20Activities%20in%20Python%20for%20the%20vital%20monitoring.png)